 Any incomplete or incorrect information or any registration application that does not fulfill the required conditions will be considered as null and void.

-The projects must be submitted to the contest website by 12:00 hours (GMT+2) on 25 April 2019.
+The projects must be submitted to the contest website between 3rd May and 6th September.

 Consequently, the winner, by accepting these legal bases, is aware of the tax consequences of any kind that might result from claiming the prize and Roca takes no responsibility for such cause.

 Additionally, winners and finalists will receive a jumpthegap® official digital diploma and a digital label to be used on communication channels.